netmeld/netmeld/datastore/README.md

 information about the tool run, such as the command line executed, path to where the output data is stored, and what time the command was run.

-For each tool run during a live assessment, other stores contain the context about where the tools were run (such as the assessor's MAC addresses, IP addresses, routes, etc) and associate this context with the tool run ID.
+For tool runs during a live assessment, this provides a place to store the context about where the tools were run (e.g., the assessor's MAC addresses, IP addresses, routes, etc) and associate this context with the tool run ID.

-There is a reserved tool run ID of `32b2fd62-08ff-4d44-8da7-6fbd581a90c6` that is used for data that is manually entered by a human operator.
+There is a reserved tool run ID of `32b2fd62-08ff-4d44-8da7-6fbd581a90c6` that is used for data that is manually entered by a human operator (i.e., end user manipulation of the backing data store).
 All manually entered data should use this tool run ID.
 While some fidelity in the data origin is lost by this single tool run ID, it keeps the human operator's job manageable.